FAQ's - Tier Level 1 Membership

 No.

-If your organization has received a letter from the IRS granting your organization tax-exempt status, then your organization is not eligible to become an Affiliated Organization (Level 3 Club).
+If your organization has received a letter from the IRS granting your organization tax-exempt status, then your organization is not eligible to become an Affiliated Organization (Tier Level 1 Club).

 14. Are incorporated organizations eligible for inclusion under the group ruling?